-6.6.1.1.1 Isolation as a motivating factor to seeking support
+6.6.1.1.1 Isolation

 Participants were asked as part of the creative methods task to create a collage that demonstrated their experience of accessing baby loss bereavement support.
 Collage 1 highlighted the experience of feeling alone and isolated.
-The participant who created this collage explained to me that she wanted to accentuate the loneliness bereaved parents feel grieving the loss of their child.
+The participant who created this collage explained she wanted to accentuate the loneliness bereaved parents feel grieving the loss of their child.
 This participant mother felt that society did not recognise her as a parent because her baby died before birth.
 The theme of not being regarded as parents resonated within the semi-structured interview data.
 Collage 1 features an image of a woman who is isolated in a body of water.
 A picture of an empty pool borders the image of the floating woman.
 There is also an image of a woman's profile; she's reading alone.
 The participant shared that she felt this picture symbolised her experience of reading materials to understand how her baby died.
 For her, grieving was an isolating experience that she endured alone.
 When she felt able, she searched for emotional support through peer support groups.
 Through her involvement of attending bereavement peer support groups, the support of the groups helped ameliorate the intense isolation she felt in early grief.

-Collage 2 was created during the focus group in Leicester city centre by a participant mother who was further in their grief journey.
-This meant that there were several years that had passed since the initial distress of losing her child.
+Collage 2 was created by a participant mother who was further in their grief journey, meaning that there were several years that had passed since the initial distress of losing her child.
 Similar to Collage 1, Collage 2 features bodies of water implying her experience of isolation.
-It was her isolation that encouraged her to seek help from Organisation A. Over time, she trained as a leader of peer support groups.
+It was her isolation that encouraged her to seek help from SANDS.
+Over time, she trained as a leader of peer support groups.
 Her innate understanding of this type of loss and the process parents undergo to seek support made her a knowledgeable resource for newly bereaved parents.